dzmitry-lahoda/Grants-Program/applications/application-template.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** Web3 Foundation Website

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as: